');

 About Charleston, SC

-Charleston is a major city in South Carolina with a population of 152,014 residents.
-The median household income is $90,038 per year, which is above the national average.
-The median age in Charleston is 36.1 years.
+Charleston is a major city located in South Carolina with a population of 152,014 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $90,038 per year, which is 20% above the national median of $75,149.
+The median age of 36.1 years is close to the US median age of 38.9 years.

 How Charleston Ranks in South Carolina